 Concerta comes in extended-release tablet form.

-Rare but serious side effects listed for Concerta include hypersensitivity reactions, severe heart problems, increased blood pressure, vascular disorders, visual disturbance, priapism (prolonged and painful erection), and neurological symptoms including seizures, aggression, and psychotic or manic behavior.
+Rare but serious side effects listed for Concerta include hypersensitivity reactions, severe heart problems, increased blood pressure, visual problems, vascular disorders, visual disturbance, priapism (prolonged and painful erection), and neurological symptoms including seizures, aggression, and psychotic or manic behavior.

 For more details about this treatment, visit: